Iambahati/Test_repo/data/README.md

-Here's a neatly formatted and well-organized README for your dataset, with the appropriate links:

----

 # About Dataset

 This comprehensive dataset is a meticulously curated collection of mental health statuses tagged from various statements.
 The dataset amalgamates raw data from multiple sources, cleaned and compiled to create a robust resource for developing chatbots and performing sentiment analysis.